24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Cedar Rapids based.
 Not a national franchise.
 Same crews, same trucks, every time.

-Why Basement Flooding Is Cedar Rapids' Most Common Water Emergency
+Why Basement Water Damage Is Cedar Rapids' Most Common Water Emergency

-Basement flooding accounts for more than 60% of the water damage calls we run in Cedar Rapids.
+Basement water damage accounts for more than 60% of the water damage calls we run in Cedar Rapids.
 It's the dominant water emergency in this market — more common than appliance failures, roof leaks, and supply line bursts combined.
-The reasons trace directly to Cedar Rapids' geography, soil composition, weather patterns, and aging housing stock.
+The reasons trace directly to Cedar Rapids' soil composition, weather patterns, and aging housing stock.

-On the geography side, large parts of Cedar Rapids and Marion sit in the Cedar River and Indian Creek floodplains or on adjacent terrain with high water tables.
+Large parts of Cedar Rapids and Marion sit on clay-heavy soils with high water tables.
 Spring thaw — when frozen ground suddenly releases the winter's snow load while underground soils are still saturated — pushes groundwater up against foundations from below.
-Homes with marginal drainage or aging sump systems flood basements every March without fail.
+Homes with marginal drainage or aging sump systems take on basement water every March without fail.

 On the housing side, Cedar Rapids has a large stock of pre-1970 homes — particularly in Czech Village, Time Check, Bever Park, and Mound View — built with cast-iron drain stacks, original clay-tile lateral lines, and unsealed concrete foundations.
 Each of these is a potential failure point.
 And on top of that, every finished basement built in the last 30 years (Hiawatha, Marion subdivisions, Northwest Cedar Rapids) is one sump pump failure away from a major restoration job.

-The Five Causes of Basement Flooding We See Every Week
+The Five Causes of Basement Water Damage We See Every Week

 1. Sump Pump Failure